 Hurt on the Job?
 A Lawyer Can Provide Legal Assistance for Claims and Appeals

-- Fill out the "Employee" section of the claim form accurately and return it to your supervisor immediately to avoid a delay in benefits.
-Be sure to indicate all the parts of your body you feel may be affected or hurt by the work-related injury or illness.
+- Complete the "Employee" section of the claim form and give it back to your supervisor immediately.
+Specify every part of your body you feel was affected by the workplace injury.

 - Days off work.